This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 HORSEWOMAN

 Unlike other subjects, wild horses can not be directed or contrived.
 You wait.
 Patiently.
 For what they offer you, then hope the magic of the right light and the right angles collide.
-When they do, there is something so beautiful that is not only captured in time, but a spark it lit in that moment.
-To engage you, the viewer, into something bigger.
+When they do, there is something so beautiful that is not only captured in time, but a spark is lit in that moment.
+I wish to engage you, the viewer, into a bigger, more profound conversation.

 Conservation and their protections matter.